thewoolleyman/boxbuilder/README.markdown

 this as the '--json-attributes' parameter when it automatically creates and runs a chef-solo script on the box which is being built.
 This should be a path to a file in one of your 'boxbuilder\_chef\_repos'.

+You must override this variable to point to a custom chef json path in one of the repos specified in 'boxbuilder\_chef\_repos'.

     boxbuilder_chef_json_path=$boxbuilder_chef_dir/boxbuilder_chef_repo/config/node.json